rsoedarnadi/Datathon-Dataverse/README.md

 ### 📂 Visualization
 Animated map for visualization of traffic accidents in Qatar.

+### 📂 DataVerse
+Flask app of Qatar traffic accident forecasts by department with interactive map.

 ## Getting Started
 ### Prerequisites
 Ensure you have the following installed: